korre/android-fab/README.md

 ###How to use

 Add it to your XML like this (or programmatically by code).
-It will automatically default to the size specified in android documentation, 56x56.
+It will automatically default to the size recommended in android documentation, 56x56.

 ```
 <se.kmdev.android_fab.fab.FloatingActionButton